Manage git connections in Gearset

 Enter the deployment note: Initial deployment with Gearset.
 This deployment note will become the commit message in your GitHub repository

-Click Deploy now.
+Click Commit changes.
 Notice that the option to validate is disabled as the target is not a Salesforce org, so there is no way to run a validation

 Once the deployment completes, go back to your tab with your repository open in GitHub, and refresh the page